pimlie/php-unit-conversion/CONTRIBUTING.md

 {
     use HasFactor;

-    const FACTOR = 453.59237; // FACTOR is relative to Mass\Gram, 453.6 Gram in a Pound
+    const FACTOR = 453.59237; // FACTOR is relative to Mass\Gram, 1 Avoirdupois Pound is 453.6 Gram
 }

 class Ounce extends Pound
 {
     use HasRelativeFactor;

-    const FACTOR = 16; // FACTOR is relative to Mass\Pound, 16 Ounce in a Pound
+    const FACTOR = 1/16; // FACTOR is relative to Mass\Pound, 1 Ounce is 1/16 Pound (or 16 Ounce in a Pound)
 }
 ```